lorensen/VTKExamples/src/VTKBook/02Chapter2.md

 <em style="color:blue;background-color:white">\[Margulis88\]</em>.
  In this system, biota is classified as belonging to one of the five kingdoms Prokaryotae (bacteria), Protoctista (algae, protozoans and slime molds), Fungi (mushrooms, molds, lichens), Plantae (mosses, ferns, cone-bearing, and flowering plants), and Animalia (animals with and without backbones).
 Below this level we have the classifications division, class, order, family, genus, and species.
 The figure shows the kingdom, division, class, genus, and species of the pin oak.

 Organizing objects into an inheritance hierarchy provides many benefits.
-Properties of a general classification are also properties of its subclassification.
+Properties of a general classification are also properties of its sub-classification.
 For example, we know that all species of genus *Quercus* form acorns.
 From the software point of view this means any instance variables and methods of a *superclass* are automatically inherited by its *subclass*.
 This allows us to make changes to a number of objects simultaneously by modifying their superclass.
 Furthermore, if we desire to add a new class (say a red oak tree) to the hierarchy we can do so without duplicating existing functionality.
 We need only differentiate the new class from the others by adding new instance variables or overloading existing methods.

 <figure id="Figure 2-2">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure2-2.png?raw=true" width="640" alt="Figure2-2">